AA/PPS 04.01.50 - Faculty Merit and Retention Salary Adjustments

 Sr. Reviewer: Associate Provost

-Unless otherwise mandated by the Texas Legislature or by The Texas State University (TSUS) System Board of Regents, the primary way to award permanent faculty salary raises at Texas State University is the merit policy outlined in this document, supplemented by department or school and college performance evaluation policies.
+Unless otherwise mandated by the Texas Legislature or by The Texas State University (TSUS) System Board of Regents, the primary mechanism to award permanent faculty salary raises at Texas State University is through the merit procedures outlined in this document.
+This policy is supplemented by department, school, and college annual performance evaluation policies and workload policies.
+This policy also addresses salary adjustments for faculty retention purposes.

-All continuing percent-contract faculty are eligible for merit raises awarded through this process, with the exception of doctoral and graduate assistants, chairs or directors, deans, and a few specially-assigned faculty identified annually by the provost and vice president for Academic Affairs.
+All continuing percent-contract faculty are eligible for merit raises awarded through this process, with the exception of doctoral and graduate assistants, chairs or directors, deans, and a few specially-assigned faculty identified by the provost and vice president for Academic Affairs (VPAA).

 Merit raises are unrelated to tenure and promotion salary increases.
 Faculty members should not be denied merit they would otherwise earn because they have been promoted during the year in which merit is awarded and received a salary increase as a result of promotion.

-The president shall determine the percentage of money that will be allocated to merit raises and the evaluation period to be considered.
-As soon as is practical after available funding is known, the provost and vice president for Academic Affairs will announce the Academic Affairs’ decision regarding the distribution of new faculty salary dollars (e.g., the amounts to be spent on merit adjustments).
+The president shall determine the percentage of money that will be allocated to merit raises.
+As soon as is practical after available funding is known, the provost and VPAA will announce the Academic Affairs’ decision regarding the distribution of new faculty salary dollars (e.g., the amounts to be spent on merit adjustments).

-The provost and vice president for Academic Affairs will distribute the funds available for merit raises to each college using a formula that is based on the budgeted salaries of continuing percent-contract faculty in each college.
-Instructions to the deans will include the evaluation period to be considered which should be communicated to merit-eligible faculty.
+The provost and VPAA will distribute the funds available for merit raises to each college using a formula that is based on the budgeted salaries of continuing percent-contract faculty in each college.
+Instructions to the deans will include the evaluation period to be considered, which should be communicated to merit-eligible faculty.

 College deans will distribute the funds among departments or schools with the option to retain no more than ten percent of each department’s total to make other adjustments deemed appropriate following review of departmental recommendations.
 College deans shall not unilaterally add merit for individual faculty members, but may make adjustments following consultation with the appropriate department chair or school director.